 I am investigating the links between mitochondria, oxidative stress and life history trajectories in various animal species, both in the lab and in the field.

-Main collaborators: Dr Antoine Stier (Glasgow) and Dr François Criscuolo (Strasbourg)
+Main collaborators: Dr Antoine Stier (Turku) and Dr François Criscuolo (Strasbourg)

 Mitochondria & behavioural and cognitive traits